x-company/xbuild/README.md

 ### Message: 'debconf: delaying package configuration, since apt-utils is not installed'

 This Message could ignored.
-After *apt-utils* is installed this warning will fixed.
+After *apt-utils* is installed this warning will be obsolete.